-Patrick Johnson is the Chief Business Officer at Sydenxis.
+Patrick Johnson has been Chief Business Officer at Sydenxis since 2017.
 Prior to this role, Patrick was the Vice President of Corporate and Business Development at Allergan, a publicly-traded, large-cap pharmaceutical company.
 At Allergan, Patrick was responsible for corporate partnerships and mergers and acquisitions in ophthalmology, Allergan’s largest therapeutic area, and also drug delivery.
 Prior to Allergan, Patrick was a co-founder of Chimeros, a biotechnology start-up company founded in Santa Barbara in 2005 where he was Vice President of Business Development in addition to leading scientific teams as Director of Biology.
 Before co-founding Chimeros, Patrick was an adjunct faculty member at the University of California, Santa Barbara where he was simultaneously conducting research in the Center for the Study of Macular Degeneration while teaching classes in Neurobiology, Developmental Biology, Introductory Biology, and Biotechnology and Society.
 Patrick holds a B.S. in Biopsychology and a Ph.D. in Molecular, Cellular and Developmental Biology, both from USCB.
 His doctoral research focused on the development of visual pathways in mammals and his post-doctoral research focussed on diseases of the eye, spanning both acute injury (retinal detachment) and chronic disease (age-related macular degeneration).

+Ken Widder has been Chief Executive Officer at Sydnexis since 2017.
 Ken is an M.D. with over 30 years of experience working with biomedical companies.
 He has founded seven companies and was Chairman/CEO of six of these.
 He was a General Partner at LVP Life Science Ventures (formerly Latterell Venture Partners) for over a decade, and previously was a General Partner at Windamere Venture Partners.

 He formerly was CEO and Chairman of Sytera Inc. which merged with Sirion Therapeutics, an ophthalmology specialty pharmaceutical company.
 Prior to Sytera, Ken was a co-founder and CEO of NovaCardia, a company acquired by Merck after positive phase 2 data.
 Prior to NovaCardia, Ken was a founder, Chairman, and CEO of Santarus (NASDAQ:SNTS), which was acquired by Salix Pharmaceuticals.
 Additionally he was Chairman and CEO of Converge Medical, a medical device company developing a sutureless anastamosis system for vein grafts in coronary artery by-pass surgery.